AlanKK/Incognito-Google/README.md

 This extension was cloned from Reddit-NSFW at https://chrome.google.com/webstore/detail/open-reddit-nsfw-links-in/aedepcllfamehicoifddolbbnmahlkff and modified.
 Reddit-NSFW is open source at https://github.com/Kerrick/Reddit-NSFW.

-This is also an open source project located at https://github.com/AlanKK/Incognito-Google.
+This project is also open source and is located at https://github.com/AlanKK/Incognito-Google.
->>>>>>> 0815a4dcc5dbaaaea74ab5e89cf9d9092d8aa2ab